thatipamula-jashwanth/SmartEco/docs/products/Benchmarks/Classification.md

 | KNN           | 0.069          | 1.669                        | 4,788                  | 0.8105    | 0.5256    | 2.06             | 2.46           |
 | Naive Bayes   | **0.010**      | 0.0019                       | 4,151,311              | 0.8153    | 0.4851    | 0.22             | 0.32           |
 | SVC           | 61.116         | 5.805                        | 1,376                  | 0.8324    | 0.4594    | 1.25             | 1.65           |

 ---

-#### Key Insights

-- **Highest Accuracy:** LightGBM leads with 0.8362 Accuracy, while XGBoost has the **best Macro-F1** (0.5347), showing the effect of class imbalance.
-- **Fastest Training:** Naive Bayes and KNN train extremely quickly; Logistic Regression also trains efficiently.
-- **High Throughput:** Logistic Regression and CatBoost excel in batch throughput, making them suitable for large-scale scoring.
-- **Low Single-Inference Latency:** SmartKNN has the **lowest per-sample latency** (0.15 ms mean, 0.18 ms P95), ideal for real-time predictions despite slower training.
-- **Tree Ensembles:** Random Forest and Extra Trees maintain competitive Macro-F1 but are slower for training and batch inference.
-- **SVC:** Again, accuracy is decent but training and inference times are prohibitively high.

----